TCashion/PersonalWebsite/README.md

 * ### GameBoard
     *  #### Tic-Tac-Toe
          I created the first version of this tic-tac-toe game prior to starting my software engineering immersive with General Assembly.
-Upon starting the SEI, I quickly saw that I had made some practical errors in implementing the game, so as a project I refactored the functionality using the principles and best practices I picked up at GA.
+Upon starting the SEI, I quickly saw that I had made some practical errors in implementing the game (my initial game was visual-centric, not data-centric), so as a project I refactored the functionality using the principles and best practices I picked up at GA.

          **Find the live gameboard at: https://traviscashion.com/gameboard.html.**